 What happens next

-The Responsible Authorities have 28 consecutive days to consider the application served upon them.
-Members of the public also have a 28-day period within which to consider making a relevant representation - see 'Representations' below.
+The responsible authorities have 28 consecutive days to consider the application served upon them.
+Members of the public also have a 28-day period within which to consider making a relevant representation.

-Where no objections or relevant representations are made by Responsible Authorities or members of the public, the Licensing Authority must grant the Provisional Statement on the 29th consecutive day subject only to the *mandatory conditions and the schedule of works.
+Where no objections or relevant representations are made by responsible authorities or members of the public, we must grant the provisional statement on the 29th consecutive day subject only to the mandatory conditions and the schedule of works.

 Please read the premises licence approval process for further information about how all applications and changes are processed, including:

 Please note, tacit consent applies for this application.